-The Legislature has authorized the issuance of Bonds in the aggregate amount of \$2.363 billion, not including Bonds issued for refunding purposes.
-The Legislature has also authorized the issuance of general obligations in the aggregate amount of \$777 million for the Clean Water Fund Program.
-These general obligations are used to provide the State Match, to fund Proprietary Loans, and to fund deposits into the Subsidy Fund, all as described further within this Part VI of the 2010 Annual Report.
-As of December 15, 2010, approximately \$848 million of authority remained for the issuance of Bonds, and \$204 million of authority remained for the issuance of general obligations.
-As of December 1, 2010, the amount of Pledged Loans that had been awarded but not yet disbursed was \$97 million.
-Additional applications for other loans are reviewed prior to any award through a Financial Assistance Agreement.
+The Legislature has authorized the issuance of Bonds in the aggregate amount of \$2.709 billion, not including Bonds issued for refunding purposes.
+The Legislature has also authorized the issuance of general obligations in the aggregate amount of \$741 million for the Clean Water Fund Program.
+These general obligations are used to provide the State Match, to fund Proprietary Loans, and to fund deposits into the Subsidy Fund, all as described further within this Part VI of the 2014 Annual Report.
+As of December 15, 2014, approximately \$1.139 billion of authority remained for the issuance of Bonds, and \$117 million of authority remained for the issuance of general obligations for purposes described above.
+As of December 1, 2014, the amount of Pledged Loans that had been awarded but not yet disbursed was \$30 million.

+The Clean Water Fund Program continues to receive applications for financial assistance and reviews and approves such applications prior to award of any additional loans (including, but not limited to, Pledged Loans) through a Financial Assistance Agreement.
 See "LOANS".
 The amount of federal funding available in the future may affect the amount of loans to be made by the Clean Water Fund Program and the amount of Bonds to be issued by the State.